KxSystems/ml/clust/README.md

 ### C Build

 To run the CURE single or centroid algorithms using the C implementation of the k-d tree, additional files must be downloaded.
 Instructions can be found at [code.kx.com](https://code.kx.com/v2/interfaces/c-client-for-q/#linux).
-The shared libraries must then be compiled by running below within the folder `ml/clust/code/c/`:
+The shared libraries must then be compiled by running below:

 __Mac & Linux__: